biobakery/GaPLAC/README.md

 3. Open a console in GaPLAC's root folder and run `julia`.

 4. At the Julia prompt, press `]` to access the package manager's prompt, then enter `activate .`, and `instantiate`.
-This will install the required packages.
-Use backspace to get back to the normal Julia prompt, and run `exit()` to quit Julia.
+This will install the required packages and may take a few minutes.
+Once complete, use backspace to get back to the normal Julia prompt, and run `exit()` to quit Julia.

 5. If on Mac/UNIX, to use `./gaplac ...` format, you may need to run `chmod u+x ./gaplac`.

 ## Generating some sample data

 GaPLAC has five main commands to work with: `sample`, `mcmc`, `select`, `predict`, and `fitplot`.
-We will first look at `sample`, which simply draws a sample from a Gaussian Process.
-This can be helpful to visualize the kinds of functions described by a particular GP, or in this case to provide some sample data to work with in the later functions.
+We will first look at `sample`, which draws a sample from a Gaussian Process.
+This can be helpful to visualize the kinds of functions described by a particular GP, or to provide some sample data to test later functions.

 Run the following command from the GaPLAC root folder: